-Impacts (Please tick or specify) Positive х Negative Both Impacts Identified Supporting evidence ence nositive/minimise implemented by?
-Owner + Extra care settings will include a mix of 1 and 2 bedroom units, which will enable cohabiting people (of whatever marital status) to continue to live together in self-contained accommodation if this is their choice Design requireme stipulate the need and 2 bedroom ur settings for a mix of 1 Nominations agreements and referral processes have been designed with flexibility to allow people to cohabit in extra care accommodation.
-No discrimination will be made on the basis of marital status. • ng during the n of the Iy.
+Impacts (Please tick or specify) Positive х Negative Both Impacts Identified Supporting evidence ence nositive/minimise ve/minimise when will the Owner + Extra care settings will include a mix of 1- and 2-bedroom units, which will enable cohabiting people (of whatever marital status) to continue to live together in self-contained accommodation if this is their choice Design requirements stipulate the need and 2-bedroom usettings for a mix of 1- Nominations agreements and referral processes have been designed with flexibility to allow people to cohabit in extra care accommodation.
+No discrimination will be made on the basis of marital status. ng during the n of the gy.
 The Extra Care Strategy Team and (once nominations processes are operational) social care Locality Team staff, in partnership with local housing authorities and extra care providers